Social Sciences: Economics (Liberal Arts & Sciences) (A.A.)

 • Start researching transfer opportunities.

-• Check with the financial aid office about credit load, aid eligibility, and Excelsior scholarship.
+• Check with the Financial Aid & Billing office about credit load, aid eligibility, and Excelsior scholarship.

 Semester 3